 I think it may be time for the expansion of creative alternatives.
-I remember as a child Trick or Treating for UNICEF, carrying a little orange box door to door to collect money for children overseas.
-Apparently, that campaign was started in 1950, and is still around.
+I remember as a child Trick or Treating for UNICEF, carrying a little orange box door to door to collect money for children in dire need–in faraway places.
+Apparently, that campaign was started in 1950 and is still around.
 Maybe that idea can be flipped by households choosing a cause of their choice and telling the children soliciting treats that a donation will be made on their behalf to that cause.
 Just thinking out loud.
 Honestly, I am not sure I can sustain the full no-sweets effort.
 However, if little Ruth can draw all those pictures for everyone–I will certainly try.

 Most sincerely yours, Elyn